sarahJDawns/macro-meal-recipe-finder/README.md

 ## Macro Meal Recipe Finder

-Allows users filter recipes by macro nutrient needs.
+Allows users to filter recipes by macro nutrient needs.
 Using Spoonacular API.

 ### Built With